nginxinc/nginx-amplify-doc/content/faq/general.md

 ### Is the NGINX Amplify Agent Traffic Protected?

-All communications between the agent and the backend are done securely over SSL/TLS.
+All communications between the Amplify Agent and the backend are done securely over SSL/TLS.
 The agent always initiates all traffic.
 The backend system doesn't set up any connections back to the agent.

 ### Is the NGINX Agent Traffic Protected?

-The NGINX Agent and NGINX Amplify services communicate using gRPC connections.
+The NGINX Agent and NGINX Amplify services communicate using gRPC connections securely over SSL/TLS.

 ### Is the NGINX Amplify Agent Code Publicly Available?